turbonomic/kubeturbo/deploy/kubeturbo-for-aws/README.md

 #### Create Kubeturbo pod

-As mirror pods are created by Kubelet, you can simply copy kubeturbo yaml definition to your config path you specified when you starts kubelet on master nodes.
+As mirror pods are created by Kubelet, you can simply copy the kubeturbo yaml definition to your config path you specified when you start the kubelet on master nodes.
 Usually, the path is /etc/kubernetes/manifests/.
 At the same time, you need to stop the default scheduler by removing kube-scheduler from both /etc/kubernetes/manifests and the source path you specified for pod-master pod, which is usually /srv/kubernetes/manifests by default.

 After several seconds, you will be able to see Kubeturbo mirror pod is running.